DCA-Monster/cartesi-grant-proposal/readme.md

 	-	A GraphQL API interfaced with Cartesi Node's native Postgres DB, emulating the functionality of EVM's Subgraph.
 	-	A versatile framework geared towards indexing token streams, especially for DCA.Monster, while offering the flexibility for diverse applications.
-3.  **AMM: Uniswap V2 Port for Cartesi**:
+3.  **AMM with StreamableToken Enhancement: Uniswap V2 Port for Cartesi**:

-    -   Precise python port of Uniswap V2 for the Cartesi platform.
-    -   Integration of the constant product formula and token exchange operations.
+	-   Precise python port of Uniswap V2 for the Cartesi platform, integrated with the constant product formula and token exchange operations.
-4.  **StreamableToken AMM**:

-    -   Advanced Market Maker tailored for StreamableTokens.
-    -   Enhancement of the Uniswap V2 port for Cartesi, honed for StreamableTokens' features.
+	-   Advanced Automated Market Maker tailored specifically for StreamableTokens, further enhancing the Uniswap V2 port for Cartesi to cater to StreamableTokens' unique requirements.
 5.  **EIP 4337: Gasless Transactions**:

     -   Python Implementation of the EIP-4337 tailored for Cartesi DApps.